Use-centered design

 Thus, an emphasis on 'use' rather than 'user' suggests a more problem-centered focus for interface design.
 Note that it remains important to respect the real limitations of human information processing systems through the use of graphical displays that support efficient chunking of information.
 However, the main point is that the organization MUST be consistent with the demands of the work or problem domain, if the interactions that result are expected to be skillful.
 In the end, the representations must be 'grounded' in the use-domain!

 Charles Sanders Peirce is the inspiration for the triadic model of semiotics.
 Peirce was interested in the fixation of belief relative to pragmatic demands of everyday experiences.
 Peirce also introduced the construct of 'abduction' as an alternative to classical logic (deduction and induction).
 The 'use-centered' approach assumes abduction as the appropriate model for problem solving.
 Thus, use-centered design focuses on supporting the closed-loop dynamic of learning from experience.
 That is, by acting on hypotheses and simultaneously testing those hypotheses in terms of the practical consequences of the actions that they guide.
 The convergence, stability, and robustness of abduction processes depend critically on the information coupling between perception and action.
 When the coupling is rich an abduction system will typically converge on 'beliefs' that lead to pragmatically successful (i.e., satisfying) interactions (i.e., skilled interactions).
 This is the ultimate goal of use-centered design - to support skilled interactions between a person and a work domain.

-The term use-centered design was first coined by Flach and Dominguez.
+The term use-centered design was coined by Flach and Dominguez.